 How to Shop for Lingerie If You’re a Mesomorph

-Finally, both Lindsay and Taiji recommend bras with wide bands.
-Lindsay says, “I enjoy bras with wide bands because they’re more forgiving of my body’s natural muscle fluctuations,” while Taiji prefers, “…3+ hook bands because they don’t dig into my rib cage like shorter bands.”
+Finally, both Lindsay and Lisa recommend bras with wide bands.
+Lindsay says, “I enjoy bras with wide bands because they’re more forgiving of my body’s natural muscle fluctuations,” while Lisa prefers, “…3+ hook bands because they don’t dig into my rib cage like shorter bands.”

-When it comes to underpants, all three of us are in agreement…thin, tight elastic is out!
-Both Taiji and I sing the praises of stretch lace, and Lindsay and I frequently go a size up in bottoms.
-Like Lindsay says, “I’ve got curves in the back…and I like them there.”
-While I feel most comfortable in boyshort, hipster, and full brief styles, Taiji prefers high cut panties because “low sides cut cut off circulation and dig into my big hips.”
+When it comes to underpants, all three of us are in agreement: thin, tight elastic is out!
+Both Lisa and I sing the praises of stretch lace, and Lindsay and I frequently go a size up in bottoms.
+Like Lindsay says, “I’ve got curves in the back… and I like them there.”
+While I feel most comfortable in boyshort, hipster, and full brief styles, Lisa prefers high cut panties because “low sides cut cut off circulation and dig into my big hips.”
 What does this mean for you?
 Play with with different style and brands until you find the right fit!
 Besides stretch lace, I also like microfiber and bamboo for my knickers.
 In short, any material that can stretch in multiple directions without digging in or losing its shape is a winner for me.